CB Fisk Opus 139 (2012): The Charles B. Fisk & Peter J. Gomes Memorial Organ

 A three-manual 1929 E.M.
 Skinner Opus 793 (originally located at Second Church of Christ, Scientist, Hartford, CT) was purchased.
 Op.
 793 was restored by Foley-Baker Inc., and installed in Appleton Chapel's organ chambers during the summer of 2010.

 To accompany the Sunday congregation and choir, a new three-manual mechanical-action organ was designed and built by C.B.
 Fisk of Gloucester, Opus 139: The Charles B. Fisk & Peter J. Gomes Memorial Organ, and installed in the church's rear gallery in Summer 2011.
-Opus 139: To Hear the Music, a documentary film by Director Dennis Lanson, tells the story of the creation, installation and voicing of Op.
+Opus 139: To Hear the Music, a trailer for a documentary film by Director Dennis Lanson, tells the story of the creation, installation and voicing of Op.
 139, interwoven with stories of C.B.
 Fisk's founder Charles Brenton Fisk and his unique workshop.

 |Opus 139 Specs||283 KB|